cdapio/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Fetch Size:** The number of rows to fetch at a time per split.
 Larger fetch size can result in faster import, with the tradeoff of higher memory usage.

 **Enable Auto-Commit:** Whether to enable auto-commit for queries run by this source.
-Defaults to 'false'.
+In most cases, set to false.
-Normally this setting does not matter.
-It only matters if you are using a jdbc driver -- like the Hive driver -- that will error when the commit operation is run, or a driver that will error when auto-commit is set to false.
-For drivers like those, you will need to set this to 'true'.
+If you use a JDBC driver that results in an error when the commit operation is run, set to 'true'.

 **Column Name Case:** Sets the case of the column names returned from the query.
 Possible options are ``upper`` or ``lower``.
 By default or for any other input, the column names are not modified and